pazjenni04/e-commerce_backend/README.md

 Once the user has posted, the item should then be available in the database.

+## Update an item

+To update an item within the database, the user needs to insert the specified id of the item they are needing to update with the respective pathway.

 ## Deleting items

 To delete an item within the database, the user can insert DELETE in insomnia and delete whichever item based on the item's id.